baudisgroup/vcfconverter/README.md

 ## Current limitations
 - only tested on 1k genome CNV data
 - cannot customize VCF imports
-- only convert variants/calls

 ## To do
 - CLI
 - convert samples
-- test on mutation data

 Please let me know other desired functions